 After successful completion of this course students are expected to be able to:

 - comprehend basic ideas of statistical inference, experimental design and data collection for experimental and observational studies as relevant to nutritional studies;

 - determine an appropriate statistical model and associated inference procedure, given the description of the experiment, the research question and the type of data;

 - carry out the analyses, with the help of R, interpret the results, and formulate conclusions in terms of the actual problem.

 The course consists of:

 - studying a handbook;

-- practical work using SPSS and R (computer practicals are mandatory).
+- practical work using R (computer practicals are mandatory).

 - written open book test with open questions, which needs to be passed (contribution to final mark 100%).

 The computer practical is compulsory and has to result in a pass, otherwise the test result is withheld.